KubeRocketCI/docs/versioned_docs/version-3.9/operator-guide/upgrade/upgrade-edp-3.10.md

         }
         ```

-5. (Optional) Enable Code Quality Widgets:
+6. (Optional) Enable Code Quality Widgets:

     :::note
-    Starting from version 3.10, KrakenD is used to manage Code Quality widgets in Portal UI.
+    Starting from version 3.10, KrakenD is used to manage Code Quality widgets in KubeRocketCI portal.
 This migration simplifies the integration with third-party APIs, improves performance, and provides a scalable, flexible API gateway.
     :::

     By default, in version 3.10, Code Quality widgets are disabled.
 To enable them, follow these steps: